refinedev/refine/documentation/docs/api-reference/core/hooks/data/useMany/index.md

 It is useful when you want to fetch multiple records from the API.
 It will return the data and some functions to control the query.

 :::caution
-If your data provider does not have a `getMany` method, `useMany` uses the `getOne` method instead.
+If your data provider does not have a `getMany` method, `useMany` will use the `getOne` method instead.
 It is not recommended, because it will make requests one by one for each id.
 It is better to implement the `getMany` method in the data provider.
 :::

 ## Basic Usage